Books on Early American Travels

 • Click on Image to expand

 Bird, Isabella: The Englishwoman In America.
 Chicago, Ill.: The Lakeside Press, 2012.
 First Edition.
 Fine in blue-green cloth covered boards with gilt text stamped on the spine, gilt borders on the front and rear boards and a gilt company logo on the front board with green printed end sheets.
-A 16mo measuring 6 3/4" by 4 1/4" with upper and lower headbands and with the top edge of the text block gilt.
+A 16mo measuring 6 3/4 by 4 1/4 inches with upper and lower headbands and with the top edge of the text block gilt.
 The book remains protected in the publisher's original shrink wrap.
 370 pages including an index followed by a page of image credits.
 Illustrated with a two page color map and 42 color plates including the frontispiece.
 An abridged version of the original 1856 British edition, edited by Thomas Philbrick, of a memoir by Bird of her travels through the United States beginning in 1854.
 This title is the 110th volume in the longest running collection of series Americana.

-TB32513 $25.00
+TB33027 $25.00

 • Click on Image to expand